jjmschofield/arch-patterns/patterns/transactional-outbox/README.md

 #### The Transaction

-Triggered as a result of an API call, [createSuperHero](src/producer/lib/superhero/create.ts) is the place to dig in.
+Triggered as a result of an API call, [createSuperHero](src/producer/lib/superhero/create.ts) is the place to dig in and observe how the transaction works to ensure an outbound message is queued.

 #### The Relay